The Foreign Support Center is run by Certified Management Consultant and Japan Visa Immigration Lawyer Kenji Kimura.

-In terms of Kenji Kimura’s profile, please refer to .
+In terms of Kenji Kimura’s full profile, please refer to .

-His legal expertise was initiated by corporate laws including company law, intellectual property laws, product liability law, consumer protection laws when he engaged as a certified management consultant registered by Japan’s Minister of Economy and Industry.
+His legal expertise was initiated by corporate laws including company law, intellectual property laws, product liability laws, and consumer protection laws when he engaged as a certified management consultant registered by Japan’s Minister of Economy and Industry.
+He also has a

 Administrative law is the body of law governing the activities of administrative agencies of government.
-Government agency action can include rulemaking, adjudication, or the enforcement of a specific regulatory agenda.
-A typical one of Administrative law is Japan’s Immigration Control and Refugee-Recognition Law dealing with visas.
+Government agency action can include rulemaking, adjudication, or enforcing a specific regulatory agenda.
+A typical form of Administrative law is Japan’s Immigration Control and Refugee-Recognition Law dealing with visas.

-Private International Law/Conflict of Laws concerns relations across different legal jurisdictions between persons, companies, corporations, and other legal entities.
+Private International Law/Conflict of Laws concerns relations between persons, companies, corporations, and other legal entities across different legal jurisdictions.
 It